-Texas boasts a range of flowering trees that flourish in its sunny climate.
-These trees not only add beauty but also provide habitat for wildlife.
+Texas is home to a variety of native flowering trees that flourish in its warm climate.
+These trees not only add beauty to your garden but also support local ecosystems.
+Consider the following options for vibrant blooms:

 -